mjhfvi/MirosoftTeamsOutlookPluginFix/README.md

 1. It will close outlook and teams,
 2. Check if the system have the registry keys, if they have it will skip if they don’t have it will update the keys.
 3. It will grab the folder version number for the plugin (%LOCALAPPDATA%\Microsoft\TeamsMeetingAddin) and add it in the registry key
-4. And at the end it will open teams..
+4. check if the new folder have a ,dead file and remove it 5.And at the end it will open teams then Outlook..
-5. I did not open outlook, because it is open as administrator, it is not an issue but it is giving the user a popup information..

 if you need a manual command to fix it, run CMD as administrator.